uiceds/cee-492-term-project-fall-2022-time/manuscript.md

 ![Plot showing the offset between measurement runs on three dates.](images/desync.png){#fig:desync-1 width="5in"}

-## Statistics Analysis:
+## Summary Statistics:
 In this section, we will discuss the science of data mining, which is the process of analyzing, and presenting large amounts of data in order to find hidden patterns and trends.
- `Table 1` shows the main properties of the measurement files.
+ Table @tbl:sum-table-1 shows the general properties of the measurement files.

 | Properties | Value |
 |----------|----------|